mozzarellaV8/pdpd/content/quarterly-report/pdpd-no14.md

 # Commercial Photography

+- _client_ - _project_
 - Kate Spade - SU17 Core Handbag Campaign shoot
 - Lucky Peach - Spring 2017 - Fried Chicken of the World
 - Kate Spade - FA17 Wholesale Licensing shoot
-- Kate Spade - SU17 Core Handbag Campaign - image licensed to Virgin Australia Duty-Free In-Flight Magazine
+- Kate Spade - SU17 Core Handbag Campaign - *image licensed to Virgin Australia Duty-Free In-Flight Magazine*
 - Kate Spade - FA17 Core Handbag Campaign shoot
+- Thrillist - DiGiornio Pizza advertorial
+- Judith Barry - installation photographs for show at Goethe Insititute

 Sad to see Lucky Peach go, but glad they printed my bio on the Contributors page.
 Kate Spade continues to be a wonderful client, based largely on the strength of their art directors, strong stylists, and attention to detail on all levels of production.
 Diversifying clientele would be a wise business decision, but would come at the expense of cutting back on hobbies.